fpagliughi/rust-industrial-io/README.md

 - Contexts have a ref-counted "inner" representation using _Rc<>_, and can be "cloned" quickly by incrementing the count.
 (Thanks, @skrap!)
  - Devices carry a cloned reference to the context that created them, thus keeping the context alive until the last device using it gets dropped.
  - Some clippy-recommended lints.
- - Sample to collect and process data a buffer at a time.
+ - Example app to collect and process data a buffer at a time, with conversions.

 ## Testing the Crate